Skip to content

 When my wife and I got married, we ran into a problem neither of us expected: managing money as a couple.
 We had separate bank accounts, shared expenses, and no good way to answer simple questions like "How much did we spend on groceries this month?" or "Are we on track for our savings goal?"

-I tried every app out there.
+My wife and I tried every app out there.
 They all failed us in different ways, so I decided to build the solution myself.

 Goal